jpmckeown/pitch-sorted/tasks.md

 field, halt, bendx2, roam, road, goal, rail hat, sheep, rogue, lorryx2

+- I am leaning away from overhead view because I am thinking of using sheep faces to show mood.

++ moving obstacles, maybe using 2nd grid for start positions
++ also a separate code on grid for patrol path ending, for rogue

 TASKS:
 + map grid marks front or back of lorry
 + if background terrain varies behind dog, one grid is not enough